VK-Analyst/Healthcare-Data-Analysis/README.md

 # Healthcare-Data-Analysis
-I have been assigned a project titled Healthcare Data Analysis, where I am responsible for writing SQL queries to address the following business scenarios based on the data in the Complete_Healthcare_Dataset Excel:
+I have been assigned a project on Healthcare sector, where I am responsible for writing SQL queries to address the following business scenarios based on the dataset in the Complete_Healthcare_Dataset Excel:

 ## Write a query for the following situations: